rsksmart/rif-storage-pinner/README.md

  - Using the `npm run ipfs:consumer` and `npm run ipfs:provider` you can interact with each IPFS node using the standard commands that IPFS supports.
  - You can interact with the CLI using `npm run bin` script from the local folder.
+ - Use [RIF Communication PubSub Node](https://github.com/rsksmart/rif-communications-pubsub-node) to listen on the broadcast events!
+Only configure the correct Room's name!

 ## License